Intended Major: Anthropology

 Angelo Rini-Bearden is a graduate of the Design Lab Early College High School in Cleveland.
 During his high school career, he was a High Honor Roll student and captain of his school’s FIRST Robotics Competition team.
 As captain, he helped lead his team to win the industrial design award for the competition.

-At Case Western Reserve, Angelo is majoring in mechanical engineering and is a member of the BAJA Club and the Firearms Club and the Dean’s Honor List.
+At Case Western Reserve, Angelo is majoring in mechanical engineering with a business minor.
+He is a member of the BAJA Club and the Firearms Club and the Dean’s Honor List.
 Outside of campus he volunteers at his local church.
 He plans on pursuing a masters degree in mechanical engineering following the conclusion of his undergraduate career.

 In his own words: “ESP is an amazing program and provides an amazing amount of support to its students and alumni.”